eliseo-juan/cabify-challenge-android/README.md

 The algorithm is based in the following:

 1. Every product in cart that have a discount, could be a suggestion to reach the discount rule.
-2. From all the posible suggestions, it takes one or another based on different criteria:
+2. From all the possible suggestions, it takes one or another based on different criteria:

 * `GetSuggestionByMinValueUseCaseImpl`: It takes the one with lower cost for the user.
 * `GetSuggestionByMinObjectsUseCaseImpl`: It takes the one with less objects needed to add to cart.